Vpet95/prompt-sync-plus/README.md

 This project uses [husky](https://typicode.github.io/husky/#/) to run pre- and post-commit git hooks to run code formatting via [prettier](https://prettier.io/), build, run tests, and update status badges.

-This process will fail if tests fail, code coverage dips, or the build fails.
+This process will fail if tests fail, code coverage dips below minimum, or the build fails.
+Github actions run in response to pull requests to build and run tests.

 ## Roadmap